muchaimaryanne/DAP-Trainee-Story_muchaimaryanne/readme.md

 <tr>
 <td>3</td>
 <td>Customer Churn Prediction </td>
-<td>The purpose of this project is to find the likelihood of a customer leaving the organization, finding the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.</td>
+<td>The purpose of this project is to find the likelihood of a customer leaving the organization, find the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.</td>
 <td>https://medium.com/@muchaimaryanne/the-power-of-data-how-machine-learning-can-help-predict-and-prevent-customer-churn-65b303381f02</td>
 <td>N/A</td>
 <td>https://github.com/muchaimaryanne/Telco-Customer-Churn</td>